Sillwer/sql-bootcamp/day03_join_second_steps/README.md

-# Day 02 - Piscine SQL
+# SQL basics - day 03

 ## _Deep diving into JOINs in SQL_